icopy-site/awesome-cn/docs/awesome/Awesome-Sitecore.md

 - [XM Cloud Starter Kit](https://github.com/sitecorelabs/xmcloud-foundation-head) - A solution designed to help developers learn and get started quickly with XMCLoud + SXA + Next.js.
 - [XM Cloud Introduction](https://github.com/Sitecore/XM-Cloud-Introduction) - A codebase for a series of XM Cloud sites managed by the Technical Marketing Team at Sitecore: new MVP website along with 3 websites of SUGCON events.
 - [FEaaS BYOC Example](https://github.com/Sitecore/feaas-nextjs-example) - A repo that demonstrates an example of BYOC components using best practices.
+- [Sitecore GraphQL Import](https://github.com/jbluemink/Sitecore-GraphQL-Import) - A console app showcases various capabilities of the Sitecore GraphQL API, such as retrieving Sitecore items, obtaining a list of websites, inserting sample items, and uploading media files.